digiflydk/Digifly_web/docs/data-flow.md

 5.  **Rendering (Client)**
     - The Client Components receive the data as props.
     - They may perform final view-specific mapping (e.g., converting colors, resolving links) via helpers in `src/lib/hero-style-utils.ts` or `src/lib/links.ts`.
-    - The browser receives the final HTML and renders the page with the live CMS content.
+    - The browser renders the final HTML with the live CMS content.